 This is ultimately the most disciplined of the different meal types.
 You should always keep in mind that if you do this, you’ll need to dime it.
 Set up a timer, and when it’s over, you’ll take it away.
 This can be a rude awakening, but it’s a way to show them that they shouldn’t graze all day and that it’s important that they don’t do that since it’s how they gain weight.
 This is actually a great one for obese cats, but you’ll need to stay committed, and you’ll want to make sure that you keep on top of the time, and don’t give in to their demands.

 We talked about the different types of feeding, and what’s so great, and not so great about them.
 But what about actual times?
 Usually, the times to feed them are as follows.

 Now, the morning has a few advantages.
 One of them is, that they can get the day started just like with you.
 It’s a good way to really get the cat some food before they nap for about 16 hours during the day.
 It’s also good if you’re on a schedule that causes you to not be at home a lot.
 However, the problem is, it actually can be a problem because they’ll learn that their feeding time is morning, so if you decide to sleep in, this can be super frustrating.

 The afternoon is good for when you’re actually home to feed them.
-Those that work perhaps first shift, or before going into the third shift, can benefit from this.
-With the afternoon, you get the following benefits:
+Those that work perhaps the first shift, or before going into the third shift, can benefit from this.
+In the afternoon, you get the following benefits:

-- Keeps them moderately full by feeding during the middle of the day
+- Keeps them moderately full by feeding them during the middle of the day

 - Can be good if you wake up kind of late